Chemical Dependency Treatment

 Take an online screening to find out whether your drinking habits may indicate alcohol abuse or addiction.

-At Palos, you’ll talk with a skilled, supportive therapist about your substance use to assess whether you experience chemical dependency.
-We’ll then determine what level of care will benefit you most.
+At Palos, you’ll talk with a skilled, supportive clinician about your substance use.
+We’ll then share treatment recommendations and help you take steps toward recovery.
 As your needs evolve, you’ll take part in one or more of our comprehensive treatment programs.

 Partial Hospital Program